-Once the order has been established, you’ll work with your web development team to implement these fixes in a manner that works best for their development cycles.
+Once the priority has been established, you’ll work with your web development team to implement these fixes in a manner that works best for their development cycles.

 Ready for some results?

-Sounds like a lot of work, it sure seems like it.
-Many wonder, “Does this really work?”
-To answer that, here’s a brief case study that demonstrates the impact a log file analysis can have on an SEO strategy.
+Sounds like a lot of work, but it’s worth it.
+To show you just how important this analysis can be, here’s a brief case study that demonstrates the impact a log file analysis can have on an SEO strategy.

 During a recent client engagement, we were working to increase e-commerce transactions brought in from Google organic traffic.

-We begun work like we usually do, technical audits.
+We began the journey as we generally do, by performing a series of technical audits.
 As we examined Google Search Console, we noticed that there were some indexation irregularities.
-Specifically some pages missing in Google’s indexation and overall coverage of the site.
+Specifically, there were pages missing in Google’s indexation and overall coverage of the site.
 This is a common symptom of a crawability issue.

 We created an action plan based on these findings, and worked with a web development team to ensure they were addressed.